beave/meer/doc/source/install.rst

 .. option:: --enable-postgresql

-    This flag enabled PostgreSQL support.
+    This flag enables PostgreSQL support.
 By default --disable-postgresql is used.

 .. option:: --with-libjsonc-libraries